Interested in inviting me to your school? On this page you’ll find details of:

 The workshops are interactive and lively – pupils hardly realise they’re being educated, but they are.
 A highlight is the pupils, as a group, coming up with their own story.

 As well as being an author, I’m a non-executive director of a public body and have run large parts of service-sector businesses.

 It was that background that inspired me to write Lee Goes For Gold.
 At school I learned a lot that I used in business, but the one thing I learned nothing about was how business worked.
 Lee Goes For Gold is my way of conveying the basics of business through a novel – how companies decide what to sell and how to distribute; how they find their customers; how they decide what to charge; and so on.

 Many schools studying Business as a topic invite me for an author session in which I also explore some of the questions above.
 It’s something I’m keen to do.
 After all, most of us will work for a business at some point.

 Lee on the Dark Side of the Moon is a useful cross-curricular tool for any class studying Space and many read it as a way of kick-starting a term’s topic.

 Now, I’m no Professor Brian Cox, but I do have an interest in all things spacey and I learned a bit more as I researched the book.
 (I was particularly pleased to discover that NASA’s website has a special section on how to go to the toilet in space!)

-I love being invited into schools when pupils are delving into the mysteries of the universe.
-I can talk about Lee’s attempt to reach the Moon and compare it with Tim Peake’s recent journey.
-(Lee’s is a bit less predictable!)
+I love being invited into schools when pupils are delving into the science of the universe.
 If yours is one of those schools…get in touch.